cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 Cypress is not a **general purpose** web automation tool.
 It is poorly suited for scripting live, production websites not under your control.
 {% endnote %}

-{% note info %}
-{% fa fa-magic %} Seeing IntelliSense in your spec files is as easy as adding a single special comment line.
-Read {% url 'Intelligent Code Completion' intelligent-code-completion#Triple-slash-directives %}.
-{% endnote %}

 ## {% fa fa-search %} Step 2: Query for an element

 Now that we've got a page loading, we need to take some action on it.
 Why don't we click a link on the page?
 Sounds easy enough, let's go look for one we like... how about `type`?